Loenga–Alnabru Line: History

 Loenga–Alnabru Line received centralized traffic control from 24 January 1972.

 A series of road constructions in the Bryn area caused the Loenga–Alnabru Line to receive new structures.
 A 111 m concrete bridge was completed in 1969 to carry European Road E6 over the tracks.
 An underpass below the entrance to the Vålerenga Tunnel was finished in 1987.
 An underpass below Kvernervegen was completed in 1999.

 The Sjursøya train accident took place on 24 March 2010.
-A set of sixteen freight cars bean to roll uncontrollably during shunting on Alnabru.
+A set of sixteen freight cars began rolling out of control during shunting at Alnabru.

 The train dispatcher central chose to lead the runaway train along the Loenga–Alnabru Line and out onto the port facilities at Sjursøya.
 By then the trains had reached an estimated speed exceeding 100 km/h.
-Three people were killed and four seriously injured.
+Three people were killed and four were seriously injured.

 Service

 The Loenga–Alnabru Line is only used by freight traffic heading to and from Alnabru Freight Terminal.
 These have three origins or destinations.
 Freight trains which originate on the Sørlandet Line pass through Oslo Central Station and continue along the Trunk Line until Bryn Station, where they switch onto the Loenga–Alnabru Line.
 Freight trains from the Østfold Line connect to the Loenga–Alnabru Line at Loenga.
 There are also freight trains which originate at Sjursøya.
 These currently only consist of about nine weekly services which haul jet fuel to Oslo Airport, Gardermoen.
 About 20 trains use the line each day.
 Travel time is about 12 minutes from Loenga to Alnabru, with an average speed of about 40 km/h.
 Lacking any passing loops, the line has a theoretical capacity for two trains per direction per hour.